i2y/castella/docs/getting-started.md

 (For more information on how PySDL2 finds SDL2 DLL, see [this page](https://pysdl2.readthedocs.io/en/rel_0_9_7/integration.html).)

 ### Confirmation of successful installation
-If the installation was successful, then [hello_world.py](https://github.com/i2y/hippos/blob/main/examples/hello_world.py), [calc.py](https://github.com/i2y/hippos/blob/main/examples/calc.py), etc. under [the examples folder](https://github.com/i2y/hippos/tree/main/examples) will work.
+If the installation was successful, then [hello_world.py](https://github.com/i2y/castella/blob/main/examples/hello_world.py), [calc.py](https://github.com/i2y/castella/blob/main/examples/calc.py), etc. under [the examples folder](https://github.com/i2y/castella/tree/main/examples) will work.

 ## For Web Browsers
 Sorry, we have not yet established a clean and easy way to do this.
-Here, for now, we will explain how to use Hippos in your PyScript app.
+Here, for now, we will explain how to use Castella in your PyScript app.

 For more information on how to write a PyScript app, please refer to [the official documentation](https://pyscript.net/).

-For now, to use Hippos on an html page, you need to do something as the following.
+For now, to use Castella on an html page, you need to do something as the following.

 - Load the pyscript JS file canvaskit JS file and initialize it properly in your html
-- Specify all Hippos modules to be used in the html page with py-env tag.
+- Specify all Castella modules to be used in the html page with py-env tag.
 - Serve the html page and modules with any web server.

 A tiny example of the above procedure is shown below.